 Semester or Year in PragueUSC provides the opportunity for study in conjunction with the Council on International Educational Exchange, which is housed at Charles University in Prague.
 Founded in 1348 by King Charles IV, Charles University is the premier institution of higher learning in the Czech Republic.
 Students with an interest in cinema studies may take up to 6 units at the Film & Television Academy of the Performing Arts (FAMU), the oldest film school in Central Europe.
 Students spend the first two weeks of the semester in an orientation session devoted to intensive language study.
 Although there is no language prerequisite, all students are required to enroll in conversational Czech.
 The remainder of the courses may be chosen from such fields as Czech and Central European history, art history, political science, sociology, international relations, Jewish studies and film.
 Students can opt to live in a dormitory, an apartment or with a Czech host family.

 Semester or Year in CairoStudents may study for a semester or year at the American University in Cairo (AUC).
 About 5,200 students attend AUC, and about 87 percent of the student body is Egyptian.
 Visiting students may take courses in any of AUC's departments.
 Fields of particular interest to USC students include: Arabic language, Arabic studies, Middle Eastern studies (including international relations and politics) and Egyptology.
 USC students must take at least one Arabic language course at AUC.
 Students must have completed two semesters of college-level Arabic or the equivalent in order to study at AUC.
-Visiting students are housed in an international dormitory not far from the main AUC campus.
-In 2008, AUC will move from its Zamalek location in central Cairo to New Cairo, where students will have expanded housing options.
+Visiting students are housed in an international dormitory not far from the main AUC campus or independent housing.
+In 2008, AUC will move from its Zamalek location in central Cairo to New Cairo.

 Spring Semester or Year in BrightonThe University of Sussex is especially strong in American studies, computer science, English, international relations, neuroscience, biological sciences, psychology and sociology.
 USC students are directly enrolled in courses with British students.
 Situated near the seaside resort town of Brighton, the university is only an hour away by train from London and just a half hour from Gatwick Airport.
 Brighton has a very active arts scene and a lively nightlife, and 10 percent of the residents are university students.
 Students live in university housing either on or off campus.